In July 2019, the Federal Government of Canada unveiled a new set of rules destined to better protect air passengers in Canada.

 While these rules were undoubtedly implemented with good intentions and that some progress has been made, they are still far from perfect.

-For starters, Canadians will still have fewer rights than EU air passengers.
+For starters, Canadians still have fewer rights than EU air passengers.

 Worse, they potentially introduce more risks for passenger safety.